3 Business Leaders on Cost Savings Through Technology

 A frontline onboarding platform is a software solution designed specifically to streamline and enhance the onboarding process for frontline workers.
 The frontline workforce directly interacts with customers, products, or services and are often at the forefront of an organization’s operations.
 They can include retail store associates, restaurant staff, healthcare workers, hospitality employees, manufacturing personnel, direct selling distributors, and more.

-A frontline onboarding platform aims to simplify the onboarding experience for this workforce, who may have different training needs, productivity goals, and work environments compared to traditional office-based workers.
+Such a platform aims to simplify the onboarding experience for this workforce, who may have different training needs, productivity goals, and work environments compared to traditional office-based workers.
 The platform, often part of a larger sales performance management software platform, should deliver solutions, functionalities, and features tailored to address the unique challenges and demands of frontline workforce onboarding.
 For instance, such onboarding might be remote in nature.

 What should I ask my sales performance management software partner about onboarding?

 When evaluating a frontline onboarding platform for your sales force, it’s important to gather relevant information to ensure it meets your organization’s unique needs, challenges, and goals, as well as the needs and goals of your sales fleet.
-Below are some essential questions to ask your sales performance management software partner about the frontline onboarding technology they provide, which is most likely part of a larger end-to-end framework.
+Below are some essential questions (and sub-questions) to ask your sales performance management software partner about the frontline onboarding technology they provide, which is most likely part of a larger end-to-end framework.

 Is the platform accessible on mobile devices (smartphones, tablets, and other devices) to accommodate frontline workforce members who may not have regular access to desktop computers?
 By the same token, the platform should be accessible on desktop as well.
 In any case, we’ve discussed the pros and cons of mobile vs. web platforms before.
-Suffice to say, having flexibility between the two is crucial.
+Suffice it to say, having flexibility between the two is crucial.

 What types of onboarding content and training modules are available for frontline roles?
 Is the content customizable and configurable?
 As in, can you build your own training content and design a journey for each sales force member, based on their goals?
 Or is it more of a one-size-fits-all approach where each workforce members gets more or less the same journey?